emanuil/php-reaper/README.md

 PHP Parser
 ==========
 PHP-Reaper is using the excellent php parser with the same name: [PHP-Parser](https://github.com/nikic/PHP-Parser).
-It currently uses version 1.0.0 beta 2, its stable enough.
-Soon will switch to the latest stable.
+It currently uses version 1.4.1.